 What’s in a name…Truth in Software?

 Why name this blog Truth in Software?

 - There is a truth, a simplicity, a beauty in well-crafted, well-tested, extensible, scalable, readable, maintainable software.
 Excellent software reflects the passion of its creators.
 It’s clear and unambiguous.

 - The posts in this blog will share the truth about what works and what doesn’t in the real world.

 - Frankly, we’ve been consistently and increasingly amazed (and frequently appalled) at the volume of misleading misinformation that is distributed by instructors, books, web sites, videos, and podcasts.
 Sometimes it seems like almost anyone who has ever read one article or taken one crash course suddenly declares they’re an expert and they’re ready to guide others.
-Sure, there are some good, credible sources of information, but we see and hear misleading, false, and clearly fabricated information every day, related to the world of software.
-(You’ll see some blog posts along the way about some of the amazing non-facts we’ve encountered.)
+Sure, there are some great, credible sources of information, but we see and hear misleading, false, and clearly fabricated information every day, related to the world of software development.
+(You’ll likely see some blog posts, along the way, about some of the amazing non-facts we’ve encountered.)
 We want to provide you with a consistently reliable source of correct information, based on solid real-world experience and/or thorough research.

 You might notice some alliteration in our blog’s tag line, “Common Code, Coding Conundrums, Creative Cures, Computing Craft.”
 This subtly reflects our specialization in C, C++, and C# in our consulting projects, but we won’t limit ourselves to just these programming languages.
 We’re going to address a wide range.